Fresno State vs. New Mexico NCAA Football Odds, Plays and Insights | November 13, 2021

 New Mexico Stats and Trends

-- New Mexico has one win against the spread in nine games this season.
+- Thus far this season New Mexico has one win against the spread.

-- The Lobos have been underdogs by 24.5 points or more one time this year and have not covered the spread once.
+- This season, the Lobos are winless ATS when entering a game as an underdog of 24.5 points or more.

-- New Mexico's games this season have gone over the total in three out of eight opportunities (37.5%).
+- New Mexico's games this season have gone over the point total in 37.5% of its opportunities (three times in eight games with a set point total).

-- When New Mexico scores more than 22.7 points, it is 0-1 against the spread and 2-0 overall.
+- New Mexico is 0-1 against the spread and 2-0 overall when the team notches more than 22.7 points.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.